-- Photo Carousel: Share a series of highlights from the day, such as group photos, activities, or panels. - Student Testimonials: "Here is what our students had to say about Be a Teacher Day: 'This event showed me how rewarding teaching can be!' #BeATeacherDay" - Event Recap Video: Share a short recap video (1-2 minutes) that summarizes key moments, interactions, and takeaways.
+- Photo Carousel: Share a series of highlights from the day, such as group photos, activities, or panels. - Student Testimonials: "He showed me how rewarding teaching can be!' #BeATeacherDay" - Event Recap Video: Share a short recap video (1-2 minutes) that summarizes key moments, interactions, and takeaways.
 Caption idea: "Thank you to everyone who made #BeATeacherDay a success!
-Here is a look at our incredible day."
+He 🛃 a 🔤 k at our incredible day."